-While gun violence was a significant safety-related concern in St. Louis and Mecklenburg Counties, in Missoula, people indicated that the visibility of unhoused individuals and public drug use led them to feel unsafe, even if they recognized unhoused individuals were unlikely to harm them.
+In Missoula, people indicated that the visibility of unhoused individuals and public drug use led them to feel unsafe, even if they recognized unhoused individuals were unlikely to harm them.
 A Missoulian stated that he avoided downtown due to "all the needle use and stuff.
 I just don't want to be around anything because people like that just have tempers and triggers or switches."
-Unhoused individuals, on the other hand, often described safety in terms of freedom from personal harm, including serious violence and the security of their belongings.
+Unhoused individuals, on the other hand, often described safety in terms of freedom from personal harm, including serious violence, harassment, and the security of their belongings.
 A formerly unhoused individual who had been a victim of serious violence while living on the streets in Missoula defined safety as "when I lay my head down at night, I don't have to worry about getting beat up in my sleep."